 This course explores the inner landscape of organizational systems with respect to personal, interpersonal, and interactional dynamics that facilitate or impede functionality and affect the change process in organizations.
 The organizational structure is viewed as the context in which individual, interpersonal, group, organizational and systemic change is examined.
 Characteristics of functional and dysfunctional systems are defined, and the change process is delineated.
 Models, skills, techniques and strategies for change related to individuals, relationships, groups, management, organizations and systems are examined.
-PREREQUISITES: COMM 550: Interpersonal Communication, or COMM 551: Small Group Communication, or MGMT 566: Behavior in Organizations, or permission of the instructor.
+PREREQUISITES: COMM 550: Interpersonal Communication, or COMM 551: Small Group Communication, or MGMT 566: Organizational Behavior.
 4 credits